When was the last time you checked your Facebook account?

 This Facebook advertising guide will discuss everything you should know about advertising on the platform.
 It begins with why you should advertise on Facebook to why it’s necessary to optimize the post-ad click experience with a dedicated landing page.

-This chapter is focused on why you should advertise on Facebook and how the platform measures up against Google AdWords.
+This chapter is focused on why you should advertise on Facebook and how the platform measures up against Google Ads.
 The chapter will also detail what Facebook Audience Insights entails and other targeting options offered by the social network.